Trump campaign rejects claims that TikTok, K-Pop fans sabotaged rally: 'Don't know what they're talking about'

 "I tried all week to get tickets to the Trump Rally and could’t get the campaign to respond to my applications.
 I lived within minutes of Tulsa," Jackie York of Okemah, Okla., told Fox News via email.
 "When they started showing evening news clips showing people camping outside for rally, I decided not to fight the 'hundreds of thousands' of people I assumed would be fighting to go in.
 We had no tickets.
 My pastor also wanted to go, but couldn’t get tickets online.
 We are sad today to have missed [the] opportunity."

-Tim Murtaugh, a Trump 2020 campaign spokesman, reiterated the Parscale claim of protester interference, noting that large groups had gathered outside the arena and created a threatening atmosphere.
+Tim Murtaugh, a Trump 2020 campaign spokesman, reiterated Parscale's claim of protester interference, noting that large groups had gathered outside the arena and created a threatening atmosphere.

 WHY WAS STEPMOM OF ARRESTED ATL COP FIRED FROM HER JOB?